theobald-software/helpcenter.theobald-software.github.io/includes/sap-customizing/authority-objects-sap-user-rights.md

 Authorizations are assigned via authorization objects in SAP.
 Redirect this page to your SAP Basis administrators to get the relevant authorization objects for your SAP connection user.

-The authorizations in the section [General authorization objects](#general-authorization-objects) are required to establish an SAP connection with the SAP application server.
+The authorizations in the section [General authorization objects](#general-authorization-objects) are required to establish an RFC SAP connection with the SAP application server.
 The required authorizations for each {{ component }} are listed in their respective section.